tireddy2/hsm-pqc/draft-reddy-pquip-pqc-hsm.md

 ## Post-quantum Firmware Authentication

 To ensure the integrity and authenticity of firmware updates, constrained devices will have to adopt PQC digital signature schemes for code signing.
+These algorithms must provide long-term security, operate efficiently in low-resource environments, and be compatible with secure update mechanisms, such as the firmware update architecture for IoT described in {{!RFC9019}}.

+The Software Updates for Internet of Things (SUIT) working group is defining mandatory-to-implement cryptographic algorithms in {{?I-D.ietf-suit-mti}}, which includes the use of HSS-LMS.

 Recommended post-quantum algorithms include:

 * SLH-DSA (Stateless Hash-Based Digital Signature Algorithm): SLH-DSA does not introduce any new hardness assumptions beyond those inherent to its underlying hash functions.
 It builds upon established foundations in cryptography, making it a reliable and robust digital signature scheme for a post-quantum world.
 While attacks on lattice-based schemes like ML-DSA can compromise their security, SLH-DSA will remain unaffected by these attacks due to its distinct mathematical foundations.
 This ensures the ongoing security of systems and protocols that use SLH-DSA for digital signatures.
 Given that the first vulnerabilities in PQC algorithms are more likely to arise from implementation flaws rather than fundamental mathematical weaknesses, SLH-DSA is still susceptible to attacks if not properly implemented.